neo4j/neo4j-dotnet-driver/README.md

 #### Query Execution Result

 The result of executing a query in the way shown above is an `EagerResult<T>`, where `T` is the type of data returned from the query.
-In the simplest case, this will be an `IReadOnlyList<IRecord>`, which is a fully materialised list of the records returned by the query.
+In the simplest case, this will be an `IReadOnlyList<IRecord>`, which is a fully materialized list of the records returned by the query.
 Other types of results can be used by using the fluent API exposed by the `IExecutableQuery` type.

 ##### Examples